Risk Factors Dashboard

 We operate as a wholesaler, with our products sold in brick-and-mortar locations and on various e-commerce platforms, including those operated by department stores, duty-free retailers, specialty-multi retailers, online pure players, upscale perfumeries and pharmacies, and top-tier salons and spas.
 Additionally, we operate a direct-to-consumer business across freestanding stores, our brands' websites and third-party online platforms.
 Our general practice is to accept returns of our products from customers if properly requested and approved.

 We maintain dedicated sales teams that manage our retail accounts.
 We have wholly-owned operations in over 50 countries through which we market, sell and distribute our products.
 In certain countries, we sell our products through carefully selected distributors who we believe share our commitment to protecting the image and position of our brands.
 For information regarding our net sales by geographic region, see Item 8.
-Financial Statements and Supplementary Data – Note 15 – Revenue Recognition.
+Financial Statements and Supplementary Data – Note 14 – Revenue Recognition.

 8

-Asia/Pacific, which will continue to include certain geographic markets of our previously reported Asia/Pacific region, such as Japan, Korea, Hong Kong SAR, and Australia, among others, and will also include our global travel retail business, previously reported in our Europe, the Middle East & Africa region; and
+•Asia/Pacific, which includes certain geographic markets of our previously reported Asia/Pacific region, such as Japan, Korea, Hong Kong SAR, and Australia, among others, as well as our global travel retail business, previously reported in our EMEA region; and

 Customers